stevecondylios/simple_forex/README.md

   openexchangerates_key: 1234abcd
 ```

-Then, run this rate task to retrieve currencies in store them in the currencies table:
+Then, run this rate task to retrieve currencies and store them in the currencies table:

 ```bash
 rake simple_forex:fetch_rates